-Intershop 7 supports installations with huge amount of data like products and users.
-Further, it supports the creation and deletion of web shops at runtime.
-The document describes how the mass data of these web shops is removed from the database.
+Intershop Commerce Management 11 supports installations with large amounts of data, including products and users.
+Additionally, it allows for the creation and deletion of web shops at runtime.
+The document explains how the mass data of these web shops is removed from the database.

-Transaction Handling and Stored Procedures: Using the persistent API (ORM objects) to cleanup the data would lead to a huge amount of SQL statements resulting in a high load at database server as well as poor runtime performance.
-Furthermore, the transaction handling needs to be considered.
-Huge transactions should be avoided in OLTP applications like web shops.
-That's why, the cleanup jobs use PL/SQL stored procedures with accordingly optimized transaction handling.
+Transaction Handling and Stored Procedures: Using the persistent API (ORM objects) to cleanup the data leads to a large amount of SQL statements resulting in a high load on the database server and poor runtime performance.
+Additionally, it is important to consider transaction handling and avoid large transactions in OLTP applications like web shops.
+Therefore, the cleanup jobs use PL/SQL stored procedures with accordingly optimized transaction handling.

-Extensibility: The business objects are defined in one or more cartridges, additionally the customers can define or extend the business objects (which references domains, products and users) in their own cartridges, a cartridge must take care itself of properly removing referencing objects.
+Extensibility: The business objects are defined in one or more cartridges.
+Customers can also define or extend the business objects, which reference domains, products, and users in their own cartridges.
+Each cartridge is responsible for properly removing referencing objects.

-Each cartridge which has to take care of removing cross-cartridge business objects provides a pipeline to trigger its removal process.
-This pipeline is usually triggered periodically by a job (also prepared by the cartridge).
+Each cartridge responsible for removing cross-cartridge business objects has a pipeline for triggering the removal process.
+The pipeline is triggered periodically by a job, also prepared by the cartridge.

-Currently the following jobs for the root site are prepared:
+Currently the following jobs for the root site are available:

 DeleteDomainReferences